 Since the beginning of its development in 1990 when plans were first announced, Pudong has become a major economic development zone and has emerged as China's financial and commercial hub.
-The NYU Shanghai academic building and residence halls are being built along Century Avenue in Pudong, a location as central to Shanghai as Fifth Ave is to Manhattan.
+The NYU Shanghai academic building is located along Century Avenue in Pudong, a location as central to Shanghai as Fifth Ave is to Manhattan.